auroranockert/aurora.rs/README.md

 What is working
 ---------------

- - WAV mux, demux (mostly, but it is brittle)
+ - WAV mux, demux. (mostly, but it is brittle)
+ - Au mux.
  - PCM transcoder (always round-trips via double, so while accurate, it might be slow)